aaronicsubstances/code-augmentor/README.md

 ## Build Instructions

    * Ensure the following are installed locally: JDK 8, Apache Maven, Groovy.
+Ensure JAVA_HOME and GROOVY_HOME environment variables are set up properly.
    * Also ensure **java**, **mvn** and **groovy** executables are placed on the system path.
    * Clone repository and run `gradlew alltests` from root of project.
-Can also run `gradlew clean alltests` instead.
+Can also run `gradlew clean alltests` instead (Gradle 5.6.4 will be downloaded and used by the commands).
 This builds and tests all the Java projects, and can take up to 6 minutes to complete.

 ### Tests Requiring Manual Inspection